duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 The model.ckpt checkpoint was pre-trained on the Coco dataset and is used to fine-tune the neural neural network on initialization.
 This model is not _quantized_.

-Additional data augmentation (compared to the standard model) as for example
+Additional data augmentation (compared to the standard model):
 - random_image_scale [0.75, 1.25]
 - random_adjust_brightness [1.20]
 - random_adjust_contrast [0.80, 1.25]